jsohlendorff/continuous_time_LTMLE/article.typ

 instead of replacing all prior values with 1.
 The latter is certainly closer to the original iterative conditional expectation estimator (@bangandrobins2005), and mathematically equivalent, but computationally more demanding.
 @sofrygin2019targeted demonstrated this in the discrete-time setting.
+//This is also the case in continuous-time;
+//however, we will refrain from showing this here.

 // e.g., E[ h(X, Y) | Y=1] = E[ h(X, 1) | Y=1]